The Essential Guide To Forgiving A Cheating Spouse

 There are many complexities and circumstances surrounding each couple’s struggle to recover from infidelity.
 Therefore, it is very difficult to have a generic solution for everyone.
 Nonetheless, there are guidelines that can form goalposts to work towards as part of your recovery process.

 VIDEO: Who Will Tell The Truth About What Lying Does To Your Valued Relationships?

 Many people think that lying is a reasonable part of communicating.
 Lying may be common, but it is not ‘reasonable’ since it leads to relationship breakdown and other tragedies.

 Many families have been ripped apart because of lies.
 Don’t let this happen to you and your family!

-In spite of what I have just said, there are two exceptions when a person should lie.
+Despite what I have just said, there are two exceptions when a person should lie.

 If you are the betrayed partner, I know that you have been terribly hurt.
-You trusted your partner with all that you have and he or she has done more than just ‘drop the ball’; he or she has dropped you, and you are shattered.
+You trusted your partner with all that you have, and he or she has done more than just ‘drop the ball’; he or she has dropped you, and you are shattered.